Data and Representation for Turkish Natural Language Inference: Related Work

 \section{Related Work}

 Early in the development of textual entailment tasks, \citet{mehdad-etal-2010-towards} argued for multilingual versions of them.
-This led to subsequent explorations of a variety of techniques, including crowdsourcing translations \citep{negri-mehdad-2010-creating,negri-etal-2011-divide}, relying on parallel corpora to support reasoning across languages \citep{mehdad-etal-2011-using}, and automatically translating datasets using MT systems \citep{mehdad-etal-2010-towards}.
-This research informed SemEval tasks in 2012 \citep{negri-etal-2012-semeval} and 2013 \citep{negri-etal-2013-semeval} exploring the viability of multilingual NLI.
+This led to subsequent explorations of a variety of techniques, including crowdsourcing translations \citep{negri-mehdad-2010-creating,negri-etal-2011-divide}, relying on parallel corpora to support reasoning across languages \citep{mehdad-etal-2011-using}, and automatically translating datasets using MT systems \citep{mehdad-etal-2010-towards, real2018sick, rodrigues_assin2_2020}.
+This research informed SemEval tasks in 2012 \citep{negri-etal-2012-semeval} and 2013 \citep{negri-etal-2013-semeval} followed by ASSIN 1 \citep{fonseca2016visao} and 2 \citep{real2020assin} shared tasks exploring the viability of multilingual NLI.
 From the perspective of present-day NLI models, these datasets are very small, but they could be used productively as challenge problems.

-More recently, \citet{conneau-etal-2018-xnli} reinvigorated work on multilinguial NLI with their XNLI dataset.
+More recently, \citet{conneau-etal-2018-xnli} reinvigorated work on multilingual NLI with their XNLI dataset.
 XNLI provides expert-translated evaluation sets from English into 14 other languages, including Turkish.
-These are valuable resources for pushing NLI research beyond English.
-However, having test sets doesn't support direct training on target language data, which is likely to lead to lower overall performance for the resulting systems than we would expect from in-language training.
+Though they are valuable resources to push NLI research beyond English, test sets alone are insufficient for in-language training on target languages, which is likely to lower the performance of the resulting systems.

-Although it was not the main focus of the XNLI effort, \citeauthor{conneau-etal-2018-xnli} distributed translations of MultiNLI into other languages, including Turkish.
-This helped them form a strong baseline for their cross-lingual models, which proved superior in their assessments.
-However, the quality of the translation system plays a crucial here, as the authors note.
+Although it was not the main focus of the XNLI effort, \citet{conneau-etal-2018-xnli} distributed machine translations of MultiNLI into other languages, including Turkish, which we call \FBTR\ in this paper.
+The translations helped them form a strong baseline for their cross-lingual models, which proved superior in their assessments.
+However, the quality of the translations is crucial, as the authors note.
 Our hope for \TurkishNLI\ is that it supports effective in-language training.